devonik/nuxt-vuetify-nested-containment/README.md

 *default*: Back

+###### back-icon

+> With this you can overwrite the default back icon.
+You can either fill it with a icon string like mdi-* (Remember to load material design icons css for that).
+Or you fill it with a JS Object.
+See https://vuetifyjs.com/en/components/icons/#semantic-svg-icons for more

+*type* string | Object

+*default*: mdi-arrow-left

 ###### transition-component-name

 > With this string you can overwrite the default transition component.
 See possible vuetify component names here https://vuetifyjs.com/en/styles/transitions/